Ambulance Emergency Response Optimization in Developing Countries: Demand for emergency transportation

-Grouping patients by ward as opposed to a patient level approach that treats each patient as a unique observation is beneficial for our application for three key reasons: 1) we are interested in estimating $\delta_w^M$ at the ward level, not the patient level, 2) we want our approach to be generalizable and this framework allows other regions in LMICs with only census data to apply our models, and 3) we require independent variables or features that are available for all $92$ wards.
-The only features available to us for all $92$ wards are from the census and we link this data to the survey data (and mode choice) using the ward where the trip originated.
+Grouping patients by ward as opposed to a patient level approach that treats each patient as a unique observation is beneficial for our application for three key reasons: 1) we are interested in estimating $\delta_{w,m}$ at the ward level, not the patient level, 2) we want our approach to be generalizable and this framework allows other regions in LMICs with only census data to apply our models, and 3) we require independent variables or features that are available for all $92$ wards.
+The only features available to us for all $92$ wards are from the census and we link this data to the survey data using the ward where the trip originated.
 In contrast, a patient level approach will cause all patients from the same ward to have identical independent variables, regardless of their mode choice.

-The set of $27$ demographic features we use in each model was selected from the census data, which contains $104$ unique fields.
+The set of $27$ ward-level demographic features we use in each model was selected from the census data, which contains $104$ unique fields.
+Note that our models do not use individual-level features.
 To do this, we first remove all highly correlated ($R^2>0.85$) variables that appear to represent the same latent feature.
 In particular, we remove the minimum number of variables required to eliminate all pairwise correlations above $0.85$.
 Next, we combined variables to create new features that have been previously shown to correlate with ambulance demand.
 For example, the original data contained male population, female population, and total population, which are all highly correlated.
 We kept total population and created a new variable using the ratio of male to female population.
 After this procedure, a final set of $27$ demographic census features remained.